diskoverdata/diskover-docs/source_files/plugins_autoclean.md

 ![Image: Professional Edition Label](images/button_edition_professional.png)&nbsp;![Image: Enterprise Edition Label](images/button_edition_enterprise.png)&nbsp;![Image: AJA Diskover Media Edition Label](images/button_edition_media.png)

-The autoclean plugin is designed to move, delete, rename or run custom commands on files and/or directories based on a set of highly configurable criteria.
+The autoclean plugin is designed to move, copy, delete, rename or run custom commands on files and/or directories based on a set of highly configurable criteria.
 Any Elasticsearch query (tags, age, size, path, filename, etc.) can be used for the criteria providing very granular actions.

 With the use of tags, the autoclean plugin can be used to implement a RACI model or approval process for archive and deletion (approved_archive, approved_delete, etc.) tag application.
 The plugin criteria can then be set to meet desired set of tags (times, etc.) to invoke action.